No Fees Unless We Win (206) 919-3215

 - In 2012, an estimated 329,290 children (age 19 or younger) were treated in U.S. EDs for sports and recreation-related diagnosis of concussion or TBI.
 Did you or a loved one sustain their brain injury from playing sports?
 If so, how can recreational facilities in your community raise more awareness on safety in sports and concussion-related injuries?

-- TBI injuries could be extremely taxing on people and your daily routine.
+- TBI injuries can be extremely taxing on people and your daily routine.
 How do you cope with your TBI?
 Do you participate in different activities (cooking, writing, instruments…) as a way of coping?
 If so, what are they?

 - Powered Recreational Vehicles (ATVs, Dune Buggies, Bicycles) account for a large majority of traumatic brain injuries.
 What more can be done to raise awareness about the dangers of TBIs and PRV’s?